NWTC/InflowWind/Source/README_TODO.txt

 -- BladedWind -> includes native Bladed and TurbSim bladed files.
    -- summary file writing
    -- new interpolator
-   -- Scaling parameters --> must output info on this to the summary file.
 -- CTWind -> major revamp of how this is implimented (talk to Bonnie when we get there) -- new interpolator (not sure if this applies here or not) -- summary file writing